 Whether you’re considering a holiday home for escaping the city, or a buy-to-let to generate added income, we’ve got some helpful advice about mortgages and Stamp Duty, plus other tips to avoid potential pitfalls and make the home buying process as painless as possible.

 If your income is being impacted by the crisis, it’s important to take steps to protect your credit score.
 That’s especially true if you’re planning on a second home purchase.
-You can find other information about managing your Barclays account during the crisis at Frequently Asked Questions.

 The mortgage you get will depend on what you’re planning to do with your second home.
 So you’ll need to decide exactly what you’re after before you apply for a mortgage.
 If you’re looking for a holiday home for yourself and your family, and have no plans to rent it out, you can apply for a normal mortgage.